Child pornography charges in Rhode Island

 - Contact Rhode Island child pornography defense attorney John L. Calcagni, III

-Child pornography is illegal in all 50 states, to include Rhode Island.
+Child pornography is illegal in all 50 states, including Rhode Island.
 Conduct relating to child pornographic material may be punishable under state and/or federal law.

 Any violation of the Rhode Island child pornography statute is a felony sex offense.
 Under Rhode Island criminal law, child pornography offenses may be found in Rhode Island General Laws, Section 11-9-1.3.